monkey0506/native-generic-delegates/README.md

 Creates a native generic delegate with the same signature as the interface that will invoke the same method (and target, if any) as the given delegate `d`.

-Marshaling behavior matches any `MarshalAsAttribute`s that are applied to the parameters and return value of `d.Method`.

 `d` is the delegate from which the invocation method and target will be copied.